doordeck/docs/docs/cloud-api/platform/create-application.md

 # Create application

 :::warning
-This endpoint is only available to users with Doordeck issued auth tokens.
+This endpoint is only available to users with Sentry Interactive issued auth tokens.
 :::

-This endpoint allows the creation of an application; an application is how user's are divided between third-parties within Doordeck and define certain branding, UI and authentication elements.
+This endpoint allows the creation of an application; an application is how user's are divided between third-parties within Sentry Interactive and define certain branding, UI and authentication elements.

 The user creating the application will automatically be assigned as the owner.